stacy8839/github-notes/README.md

 **Commit**:
 A commit is a saved change in a project.
 When you make a commit, you are taking a snapshot of your work at that moment and adding a message that explains what you changed.
 Commits help track progress and show how a project evolves

+**GitHub**
+GitHub is a website that stores repositories online.
+It lets people upload their projects, keep track of changes, and share their work with others.
+Github makes it easy to see commits, collaborate with classmates, and access your code from anywhere.